/

 What Project Glasswing Means for the People Running Cybersecurity

-Anthropic’s Project Glasswing launched this week, and you've probably seen the headlines.
+Anthropic’s Project Glasswing launched a few weeks ago, and you've probably seen the headlines.

 Twelve partners, including tech and cyber leaders like Microsoft, Apple, Amazon, Google, CrowdStrike, and Palo Alto Networks, have agreed to use Claude's Mythos Preview AI model for defensive security purposes.
 Anthropic has committed $100 million to usage credits for the effort.